ethberlinzwei/KnowledgeBase/README.md

 To learn more details about the judging process, also read the post on [Medium](https://medium.com/ethberlin/open-sourcing-our-judging-process-75b77f6ba459)

-## Commitment to Using Dapps

-Or "If you liked it then you shoulda put a dApp on it"!

-ETHBerlin will try to use tools created within the ecosystem as much as possible for its needs.
-This paves the way for adoption of web3, which we're all trying to buidl, and acts as a good testing ground for the dapps, consequently helping the respective teams to learn from this experience and make software even better.
-For more on this, [read this article](https://medium.com/ethberlin/if-you-liked-it-then-you-shoulda-put-a-dapp-on-it-626b032d32a5).

 ## Preparation and Planning

 _For everyone_